8 Best Impact Drivers of 2026

 Brushless vs Brushed Motor

 Brushless motors eliminate the friction of carbon brushes contacting the rotor, which produces three real-world advantages that compound across the life of the tool: more power per battery charge, longer runtime per charge, and a motor that can last the life of the tool without brush replacement maintenance.
 Brushed motors cost less to manufacture and work fine for occasional homeowner use.
 For anyone planning to use the impact driver regularly on real projects — whether DIY renovations or paid work — brushless is worth the price premium.
-The gap has narrowed enough that brushless should be your default choice if the budget allows.
-The single brushed driver in this roundup (the Ryobi PCL235B) earns its place on price and ecosystem, not on motor technology.
+Every driver in this roundup is brushless — the technology has reached the price point where brushed no longer makes sense for a tool you will actually use.
+Even the value picks, like the RYOBI ONE+ HP and the DEWALT DCF840B, now run brushless motors.

 Speed Modes and Assist Modes